DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

 \subsubsection{Memory Simulation}

-We integrate cycle-accurate DRAMSim2 for DDR4 simulation for the disaggregated memory system.
-We initialize multiple instances of memory unit using its \textit{Memory System} interface, each representing either the local memory at a compute node or remote memory at a memory pool.
-DRAMSim2 provides a \textit{callback} functionality to notify the CPU model driving the memory model on the completion of every memory access.
+We integrate cycle-accurate DRAMSim2 for DDR4 simulation of local and remote memory.
+We initialize multiple instances of DRAMSim2 memory units using its \textit{Memory System} interface, each representing either the local memory at a compute node or remote memory at a memory pool.
+DRAMSim2 provides a \textit{callback} functionality to notify the CPU driving the memory model on completing every memory access.
 We modify the \textit{MemorySystem} interface and \textit{callback} functionality so that each memory unit (at a node or remote pool) can have a separate identity.
-We further modify the \textit{addtransaction} function in DRAMSim2 to include a node-id, transaction-id, and some other metadata for stats collection.
-The \textit{addtransaction} function in DRAMSim2 is used to send a memory request to a memory unit.
-All these modifications allow us to trace the completion of memory accesses at each memory unit instance and send back a response to the requesting node.
+We further modify the \textit{addtransaction} function, which is used to add a memory request to a memory unit, to include a node-id of the requester, a transaction-id, and some other metadata for stats collection.
+The modifications allow tracking the completion of memory accesses at each memory unit separately and correctly sending back a response to the requesting node.